emdb-empiar/sfftk-rw/docs/_build/html/_sources/developing.rst.txt

 Introduction
 ============

-``sfftk-rw`` has been designed to be relatively straightforward to integrate into other Python applications because it has been designed in such a way that the various components are independent of one another.
+``sfftk-rw`` is designed to be relatively straightforward to integrate into other Python applications.

 The main components of the package are: